futrime/lip/docs/tooth_json_file_reference.md

 Generally, tooth path should be in the form of a URL without protocol prefix (e.g. github.com/tooth-hub/corepack).

-Only letters, digits, dashes, underlines, dots and slashes [a-z0-9-_./] are allowed.
-Uppercase letters will be converted to lowercase before parsing.
+Only letters, digits, dashes, underlines, dots and slashes [A-Za-z0-9-_./] are allowed.
+Must be identical to the tooth repository path.

 ### Examples